okta/okta.github.io/_source/_authentication-guide/saml-login/index.md

 ### 1. Configure your SAML Identity Provider inside Okta

 The configuration information for your external Identity Provider is stored within an Identity Provider entity inside Okta.
-The instructions for creating a SAML IdP inside Okta can be found on the [Configuring Inbound SAML Support Page](https://support.okta.com/help/Documentation/Knowledge_Article/40561903-Configuring-Inbound-SAML).
+You can create a SAML Identity Provider from your Developer Console:

+1. Hover over Users in the top navigation bar, then select **Social & Identity Providers**.
+2. Click on **Add Identity Provider** > **Add SAML 2.0 IdP**.
+3. Fill in your SAML Identity Provider's settings here.
+If you need more information about these values, you can find it in the [Okta Knowledge base](https://support.okta.com/help/Documentation/Knowledge_Article/40561903-Configuring-Inbound-SAML#Part1).

 > If you need a quick and easy SAML Identity Provider to use for testing purposes, you can try using this one: <https://github.com/mcguinness/saml-idp>